Plus Special Earth Day Promotion 2023: 10% For You + 5% For A Trillion Trees To Celebrate!

 Earth Day was established as a means of showing our support to the environment.
 Suppose you don't have the time to dedicate to volunteering or getting out into nature.
 In that case, many worthy organisations are fighting for our planet that need funding assistance – and they'd appreciate any support, no matter how much you can afford to give.

-HELP US DONATE: For ALL orders Indagare receives from April 21 until MIDNIGHT, April 22, we'll be giving you 10% Off (plus earn up to 10% in rewards points to spend later!)
+HELP US DONATE: For ALL orders Indagare receives from April 21 until MIDNIGHT, April 23, we'll be giving you 10% Off (plus earn up to 10% in rewards points to spend later!)
 AND donating 5% of EACH SALE (not profit) to Trillion Trees.
-They're a fantastic not-for-profit organisation that has been planting native trees and understory for over 40 years.
+They're a fantastic not-for-profit organisation planting native trees and understory for over 40 years.
 Their goal is to improve biodiversity and protect against soil erosion.

-So, if giving your skin toxin-free, luxurious skincare that is made with eco-friendly packaging and REALLY works while also giving back to the Earth sounds like a win, use the code: earthday21 to SAVE 10% ON YOUR ORDER AND ALLOW INDAGARE TO DONATE A FURTHER 5% TO A TRILLION TREES here.
+So, if giving your skin toxin-free, luxurious skincare that is made with eco-friendly packaging and REALLY works while also giving back to the Earth sounds like a win top up your organic skincare to SAVE AND HELP INDAGARE TO DONATE A FURTHER 5% TO A TRILLION TREES here.

 Are you looking for more info on Earth Day?